-The craft of writing develops from a desire to connect with a readership, and that's what this major will help you to achieve.
+The craft of writing develops from a desire to tell stories and connect with a readership, and that's what this major will help you to achieve.

-Develop a fundamental and substantial understanding of how language works in words, sentences, paragraphs and documents, and work with world-renowned creative practitioners to build a portfolio career in the changing publishing landscape.
+Develop a robust understanding of how language works in words, sentences, paragraphs and documents, and work with world-renowned creative practitioners to build a portfolio career in the changing publishing landscape.